-In the national reports of partner countries (Türkiye, Spain and Romania) we came to the conclusion that both teachers and students have easily adapted to digital and distance education and use web tools and apps in their courses.
-Teachers and students are active users of web tools in education in the field of Gamification, Data Analysis and AI.
-Teachers prepare their lesson plans interactively and students engage in the courses via different types of tools.
-In interactive courses, students learn from each other and their collaborative, creative and communication skills improved.
+According to the national reports prepared by project partners from Türkiye, Spain and Romania we came to a conclusion that both teachers and students have been easily adapted to digital and distance teaching and using web tools in their courses.
+Teachers and students are active users of web tools in education in the field of Gamification, Data Analysis and Al. Teachers plan their lesson plans interactively and students engage in the courses via different types of tools.
+In interactive courses students learn from each other their collaborative, creative and communication skills improve.

-Gamification tools, AI and data analysis tools and apps are used to improve student's learning motivation and engagement.
-With the developed skills and competences VET teachers and VET students with improved language and digital skills are what education, business and industrial sector really need.
-From the national reports of the partner countries, we assumed that VET teachers and students in project partner countries are almost on the right track to what we aimed for in this project.
+Using Gamification tools, AI and data analysis tools are also used to improve second language learning.
+Students use different apps.
+VET teachers and VET students with improved language and digital skills are what education, business and industrial sector really need.
+From the national reports of the partner countries we assumed that VET teachers and students in project partner countries are almost on the right track what we objected in this project.

-VET teachers and trainers developed their teaching and training methods and learned innovative technics and tools.
-The need for digital education technologies while training promoted innovation in education.
-The use of instructional technology improved and optimized students' knowledge and substantially motivate them to continue their learning and stimulate their creativity and passion.
-Technology in education boosted variety and increased the diversity of learning environments and opportunities and enhances the quality of the learning experience by making class content more varied and accessible to almost every individual learner.
+In order to keep up-to-date in digital education age teachers and trainers need to develop their teaching and training methods and learn innovative technics and tools.
+The need for digital education technologies while training will promote innovation in education.
+This based-use of technology or digital learning is expected not to be a burden for trainers and students, but on the other hand it tries to aid the learning and teaching process to be more effective.
+The use of instructional technology can improve and optimise students' knowledge and substantially motivate them to continue their learning and stimulate their creativity and passion.
+Technology in education can boost variety and increase the diversity of learning environments and opportunities and enhance the quality of the learning experience by making class content more varied and accessible to almost each individual learner.
+Thus, ensuring more participation and engagement among learners.
+The purpose of the guidelines for VET teachers and trainers is to research digital teaching platforms in accordance with the 5E instructional model.
+In that guideline we seek to answer the question: How can a trainer become a digital one?
+The teams of participating countries tried to present some solutions in this guideline based on the principle of the 5E instructional model: